a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Select an icon.
 Click in the header area (items/use/etc).
 Verify that selection is not cleared.

 * Launch DeskTop.
+Open a volume window.
+Click in the header area (items/use/etc).
+On the desktop, drag a selection rectangle around the window.
+Verify that nothing is selected, and that file icons don't paint onto the desktop.
+* Launch DeskTop.
+Open a volume window.
+Adjust the window so that the scrollbars are active.
+Scroll the window.
+On the desktop, drag a selection rectangle around the window.
+Verify that nothing is selected, and that file icons don't paint onto the desktop.

+* Launch DeskTop.
 Open a window with only one icon.
 Drag icon so name is to left of window bounds.
 Ensure icon name renders.

 * Launch DeskTop.
 Open a volume window with icons.
 Drag leftmost icon to the left to make horizontal scrollbar activate.
 Click horizontal scrollbar so viewport shifts left.
 Verify dragged icon still renders.